mougiakouel/QGIS-Training-Manual/postgres/queries.rst

        2 |         1
   (3 rows)

-.. note:: |note| Because there is no :kbd:`ORDER BY` clause, on your computer these data may not be in the same order as shown here.
+.. note::  Because there is no :kbd:`ORDER BY` clause, on your computer these data may not be in the same order as shown here.

 Exercise: